Skip to main content

 Best Practices

-1. Test on pilot group first - Deploy to 5-10% before full rollout
+• Test on a pilot group first.
+Deploy to 5-10% before the full rollout.

-2. Enable WinRM ahead of time - Use GPO to enable PowerShell remoting
+• Enable WinRM ahead of time.
+Use GPO to enable PowerShell remoting across the target environment.

-6. Verify check-ins - Confirm agents appear in Automate console
+• Verify check-ins.
+Confirm agents appear in the Automate console after deployment, not just in your script output.

 Troubleshooting Common Issues